PerceptiveRtsmRecruitment/ContosoUniversity-NetCore3-VSCode/readme.md

   dotnet ef database update
   ```

 * In your SQLite tool, run the following SQL statement against the database.
-The database file `CU.db` is in the root of theproject folder:
+The database file `CU.db` is in the root project folder:

   ```SQL
   UPDATE Department SET RowVersion = randomblob(8)